Domain Name System: Domain name space

 The domain name space consists of a tree data structure.
 Each node or leaf in the tree has a label and zero or more resource records (RR), which hold information associated with the domain name.
 The domain name itself consists of the label, concatenated with the name of its parent node on the right, separated by a dot.

 The tree sub-divides into zones beginning at the root zone.
-A DNS zone may consist of as many domains and sub domains as the zone manager chooses.
+A DNS zone may consist of as many domains and subdomains as the zone manager chooses.
 DNS can also be partitioned according to class where the separate classes can be thought of as an array of parallel namespace trees.

 Administrative responsibility for any zone may be divided by creating additional zones.
 Authority over the new zone is said to be delegated to a designated name server.
 The parent zone ceases to be authoritative for the new zone.